ragnarbrody/Tileborn/README.md

 ## About the Project

-Personal, small-scale project
+Personal, small-scale project;
-Developed solo
+Developed solo;
-Written 100% in Python
+Written 100% in Python;
-No game engine used
+No game engine used;
-Focused on learning, experimentation and long-term iteration
+Focused on learning, experimentation and long-term iteration.

 Thanks for checking out Tileborn!

-## License
+## LICENSE

 This project is licensed under the MIT License.